orientechnologies/orientdb-docs/SQL-Syntax.md

 - **`-=`  (subtract and assign)**: subtracts right operand from left operand and assigns the value to the left operand.
 Returns the final value of the left operand
 - **`*=`  (multiply and assign)**: multiplies left operand and right operand and assigns the value to the left operand.
 Returns the final value of the left operand
 - **`/=`  (divide and assign)**: divides left operand by right operand and assigns the value to the left operand.
 Returns the final value of the left operand
+- **`%=`  (modulo and assign)**: calculates left operand modulo right operand and assigns the value to the left operand.
+Returns the final value of the left operand

 ### Array concatenation